SinghAnkit1010/Brain-Tumor-Segmentation/README.md

   - Class 3: Enhancing Tumor
 - **Image Dimensions:** (240, 240, 155)

-## Data Split

-To ensure robust model training and evaluation, we meticulously organized our dataset:

-- **Training Data:** 350 samples
-- **Validation Data:** 50 samples

-## Preprocessing Pipeline
+## Preprocessing

-Our preprocessing pipeline plays a crucial role in enhancing the model's performance:
+we applied some preprocessing steps to prepare dataset for training:

 1. **Cropping:** We applied cropping along each axis to resize the images to a more manageable shape of (128, 128, 128).
 2. **Normalization:** Prior to model input, we normalized MRI scans for consistent and effective data processing.
-3. **Augmentation Techniques:**
+3. **Augmentation Techniques:** we applied some augmentation techniques on training data such as RandomFlip and RandomBlur
-   - RandomFlip
-   - RandomBlur

-## Memory Optimization

-Given the inherent challenges of working with voluminous images, we implemented a thoughtful strategy:
+4. ** Data Split:** we have used 350 MRI scans for training and 50 MRI scan for validation

-- **Patching:** To overcome memory constraints, we divided original MRI scans into 8 patches of size (64, 64, 64).
+5. ** Memory Optimization:** since our MRI data are of dimension (128,128,128),it is not feasible to fit into memory, so we have used patching technique in which we have divided original MRI scans into 8 patches of shape (64,64,64)

 ## Model Architecture